cenna17/CMPT201/MemoryLayout.md

 ### Why do we need a separate BSS segment and not just the data segment?

-Answer: The BSS segment is automatically filled with zeros so we can still

-initialize uninitialized global and static variables.
-This helps ensure that

-these variables start with a known and predictable value.
+The BSS segment is automatically filled with zeros so we can still initialize uninitialized global and static variables.
+This helps ensure that these variables start with a known and predictable value.

 ## Task 2: Understanding the Stack Segment  - [MEMORY LAYOUT DIAGRAM](src/memory_layout_diagram.md)